Ali-Al-Hadi-Al-Husseini/Hope-Language/README.md

 # Hope language
-  Hope is a small programing lanuage developed by Ali Al Hadi it is inspired by python and javascript with a small twist
+  Hope is a small programing language developed by Ali Al Hadi it is inspired by python and javascript with a small twist

 ## Variable